-One word of advice from Professor Duran to fellow Yellowdig instructors:
+One piece of advice from Professor Duran to fellow Yellowdig instructors:

 "In large online courses, I really emphasize Yellowdig participation as it's the only way students can really get to know and interact with each other.
 I also make it the least demanding component of my overall assessment each week, where there is a lot of room to explore the big themes for whatever content I might be covering."